 It was love at first sizzle.

 The fry pans were by Kyocera, the same geniuses that make the ceramic knives I adore.
 Turns out, the material used to make those insanely amazing knives is now used to create the fry pans.
-They’re light, durable, naturally non-stick and simply the greatest skillet I have ever used.
+They’re light, durable, naturally non-stick and simply the greatest skillets I have ever used.

 The long elegant metal handles don’t heat up as you cook.
 The whole pan can be slipped into the oven to finish a dish or bake right in the skillet (okay, then the handles get hot…).
 They clean like a dream, even if you manage to burn or cause food to stick to the pan.
 They clean with simple hot water.
-I rarely even need to use soap on mine.
+I rarely even need to use soap to wash mine.

 And did I mention that they are crazy affordable?